Severe Weather 101

 A downdraft is a small-scale column of air that rapidly sinks toward the ground.

-A downburst is a result of a strong downdraft.
-A downburst is a strong downdraft with horizontal dimensions larger than 4 km (2.5 mi) resulting in an outward burst of damaging winds on or near the ground.
-(Imagine the way water comes out of a faucet and hits the bottom of the sink.)
-Downburst winds may begin as a microburst and spread out over a wider area, sometimes producing damage similar to a strong tornado.
-Although usually associated with thunderstorms, downbursts can occur with showers too weak to produce thunder.
+A macroburst is an outward burst of strong winds at or near the surface with horizontal dimensions larger than 4 km (2.5 mi) and occurs when a strong downdraft reaches the surface.
+To visualize this process, imagine the way water comes out of a faucet and hits the bottom of a sink.
+The column of water is the downdraft and the outward spray at the bottom of the sink is the macroburst.
+Macroburst winds may begin over a smaller area and then spread out over a wider area, sometimes producing damage similar to a tornado.
+Although usually associated with thunderstorms, macrobursts can occur with showers too weak to produce thunder.

-A microburst is a small concentrated downburst that produces an outward burst of damaging winds at the surface.
-Microbursts are generally small (less than 4km across) and short-lived, lasting only 5-10 minutes, with maximum windspeeds up to 168 mph.
+A microburst is a small concentrated downburst that produces an outward burst of strong winds at or near the surface.
+Microbursts are small — less than 4 km across — and short-lived, lasting only five to 10 minutes, with maximum windspeeds sometimes exceeding 100 mph.
 There are two kinds of microbursts: wet and dry.
 A wet microburst is accompanied by heavy precipitation at the surface.
 Dry microbursts, common in places like the high plains and the intermountain west, occur with little or no precipitation reaching the ground.

 A gust front is the leading edge of rain-cooled air that clashes with warmer thunderstorm inflow.
 Gust fronts are characterized by a wind shift, temperature drop, and gusty winds out ahead of a thunderstorm.
 Sometimes the winds push up air above them, forming a shelf cloud or detached roll cloud.